megoforce/darkwinds/_posts/2018-11-14-darkwinds-first-edition-released.markdown

 ---
 layout: post
-title:  "Darkwinds is out of beta testing, official game servers are live"
+title:  "Darkwinds is out of beta, official game servers are live"
 date:   2018-11-13 00:30:00 -0400
 categories: development
 thumbnail: "/img/posts/bahamut-low.jpg"
-excerpt: "Development update: Version 1.0 of Darkwinds, the cryptocollectible trading card game that makes use of the Ethereum blockchain, is live and all the first 100 cards are finally revealed."
+excerpt: "Development update: Version 1.0 of Darkwinds, the cryptocollectible trading card game on the Ethereum blockchain, is live and all the first 100 cards are finally revealed."
 featured_image: "/img/posts/bahamut-low.jpg"
 ---
 <img src="/img/posts/bahamut.jpg" class="post-big-image">